Story: Matariki – Māori New Year

 What is Matariki?

 Matariki is the Māori name for the cluster of stars also known as the Pleiades.
-It rises just once a year, in mid-winter – late May or early June.
+It rises in mid-winter – late May or early June.
 For many Māori, it heralds the start of a new year.

 Matariki literally means the ‘eyes of god’ (mata ariki) or ‘little eyes’ (mata riki).
 According to myth, when Ranginui, the sky father, and Papatūānuku, the earth mother, were separated by their children, the god of the winds, Tāwhirimātea, became so angry that he tore out his eyes and threw them into the heavens.